Dybondzy/Dinah---KickStarter---Analysis/README_Kickstarter_Challenge.md

 ## Overview of Project

 Louise’s play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 Using the Kickstarter dataset visualize campaign outcomes based on their launch dates and their funding goals.
-Submit a written report based on your analysis and the visualizations.
+This is a report based on your analysis and the visualizations.

 ### Purpose